RJW543/COMP3000-OTPCommunication-RhydianWilliams/README.md

 1. Sign up at Ngrok.
 3. Obtain your authtoken from your Ngrok dashboard.
-3.Configure your token by running:
+3. Configure your token by running:

 ```bash
 ngrok config add-authtoken YOUR_NGROK_AUTHTOKEN